Elliotmrgn/ExamScribe/README.md

 ## Contact

-If you have any questions or suggestions regarding ExamScribe, please contact us at examscribe@example.com.
+If you have any questions or suggestions regarding ExamScribe, please contact me at elliotmrgn@gmail.com.

 Happy studying and practicing with ExamScribe!